We’ve discussed HIPAA-compliant blogging and HIPAA-compliant social media, but HIPAA-compliant influencer marketing is a different kettle of fish.

-Influencer marketing involves paying or otherwise compensating people to share their positive experiences with your prospective patients.
+Influencer marketing involves paying or otherwise compensating people to share their positive experiences with your prospective patients or customers.
 That compensation could be in the form of free products or special perks like extra access.
 It’s an influential local blogger writing about the great experience they had with you, the local celebrity endorsing your product, or the happy patient showing off before and after pictures at your website.

 The essential element for HIPAA-compliant influencer marketing is a HIPAA release.
 This is a written document giving you permission to share your patient’s experience and identifying information.

 - The specific personal health information to be disclosed

 - To whom that information will be provided